SlothDaemon/AssaultOnArgynvost/README.md

 * A player playing  this character may make a character with the following race:
 * [Standard human](https://dnd5e.wikidot.com/human)
 * With the following features:
+> - **Darkvision**.
+A hag has darkvision out to a range of 60 feet.
-> **Hag Items.**  Baba carries rare magic items exclusive to hags that she has crafted for herself.
+> - **Hag Items.**  Baba carries rare magic items exclusive to hags that she has crafted for herself.
 If either object is lost, the Baba will go to great lengths to retrieve it, as creating a replacement takes time and effort.
 > 	- _**Heartstone.**_ This lustrous black gem allows a hag to become ethereal as an action while it is in her possession.
 The touch of a heartstone also cures any disease.
 Crafting a heartstone takes 30 days.
 > 	- _**Soul Bag.**_ When a creature that you can see dies within 30ft, you may expend your reaction to capture their soul in this black sack made of stitched flesh.
 A soul bag can hold only one soul at a time, and only the  hag who crafted the bag can catch a soul with it.
 Crafting a soul bag takes 7 days and a humanoid sacrifice (whose flesh is used to make the bag).
 > 	- _**Hag Eye.**_ This is a real eye coated in varnish and often fitted to a pendant or other wearable item.
 The hag eye is often entrusted to a minion for safekeeping and transport.
 A hag can take an action to see what the hag eye sees if the hag eye is on the same plane of existence.
 A hag eye has AC 10, 1 hit point, and darkvision with a radius of 60 feet.
 If it is destroyed, each coven member takes 3d10 psychic damage and is blinded for 24 hours.